This Is All the Halloween Candy You Can Eat If You're Vegan

 Herbivores, we've got your back.

-With Halloween just a few weeks away, it’s time to stock up on the sweet stuff.
-But what do you do if you’re in need of vegan treats?
-Believe it or not, you’ve most likely already bought vegan candy – and there’s a good chance it’s one of your favorites.
+Halloween is all about candy and your favorite sweet treats.
+But what do you do if you’re vegan?
+Believe it or not, you’ve most likely already bought vegan candy — and there’s a good chance it’s one of your favorites.
 Don’t believe us?
 Check out this list of vegan Halloween candy before you head down the candy aisle.
-They’re free from animal products and taste-bud approved!
+They’re free from animal products and tastebud approved!

 That’s right — tasting the rainbow is animal-free!
 Skittles announced in 2010 that it would no longer be using gelatin, which contains animal products.
 As a result, these jewel-toned candies are safe for vegetarians and vegans to eat.